-In recent history, a number of major events have brought on significant societal changes — 9/11, the 2007/2008 financial crisis or the invention of the internet, for example.
+In recent history, a number of major events have brought on significant societal changes — for example, September 11, the 2007–2008 financial crisis and the invention of the internet.
 The COVID-19 pandemic is the latest to have such a broad impact across all aspects of our society and economy.
-While we have not yet reached the end of the pandemic, it is important to reflect on the lasting impacts, and to set the course for a post-COVID world.
+While we have not yet reached the end of the pandemic, it is important to reflect on the lasting impacts, and to set the course for a post-COVID-19 world.

 ROHINTON MEDHORA: So here we are, in the midst of the COVID-19 pandemic.
 9/11, the financial crisis of 2007/8, the invention of the smartphone and the internet have all been used as analogies of game-changing events.
 Each one, of course, has its own features — this one does too — but the common line in each case is that these are transformative for the way society is structured, for the way the economy works and, in many instances, for the way politics is done as well.